-88. ADF Cadets are to be issued with a Red DCAC under this Control and relevant Annexes.
-They will be permitted unescorted access to a Defence site subject to access control measures.
+89. ADF Cadets that require unescorted access on Defence sites subject to access control measures may be issued with a Red DCAC under this Control and relevant Annexes.

-89. The Grey Cadet ID Card produced under the authority of the Directorate of Youth does not allow unescorted access onto a Defence site subject to access control measures.
+90. The Grey Cadet ID Card produced under the authority of the Directorate of Youth does not allow unescorted access onto a Defence site subject to access control measures.
 The Grey Cadet ID Card will continue to be issued to relevant personnel and will hold the same access privileges as a VIC.
 The holder of this card type must be escorted by a valid DCAC holder on a Defence site subject to access control measures.

-90. Cadet Support personnel, including Cadet Officers and Instructors, and parent/s or guardian/s of a Cadet member and Cadets seeking access to a Defence site may be issued a Red Series Common Areas Uncleared DCAC in accordance with Annex A - Defence Common Access Card Types.
+91. Cadet Support personnel, including Cadet Officers and Instructors, and parent/s or guardian/s of a Cadet member and Cadets seeking access to a Defence site may be issued a Red Series Common Areas Uncleared DCAC in accordance with Annex A - Defence Common Access Card Types.